Summer toboggan: Operation

 Each sled accommodates one or two passengers and is controlled by a hand brake lever located either on both sides or in the middle.
 Riders are advised to keep their hands on the brake at all times for safety reasons.
 Pulling the brake handle causes the sled to slow down or stop; pushing or letting go of the handle causes the brakes to release, allowing the sled to accelerate.
-With this control comes responsibility: the rider must ensure that they do not go too fast as otherwise accidents can happen, although with a properly designed installation this should not be possible.

-Summer toboggans are unique among amusement park rides in that the rider has complete control over their speed and ride experience.
+With this control comes responsibility: the rider must ensure that they do not go too fast as otherwise accidents can happen, although with a properly designed installation this is rare.
+Summer toboggans are unique among amusement park rides in that the rider has complete control over their speed and the ride experience.
 Riders can opt for a slower leisurely run, or one with minimal or no braking for a faster thrilling ride.

 Safety

-Many alpine coaster carts are equipped with a centrifugal brake system that controls its maximum speed by limiting the rotational speed of the running wheels.
+Alpine coaster carts are equipped with a centrifugal brake system that controls its maximum speed by limiting the rotational speed of the running wheels.
 Some newer generation coasters are equipped with an anti-collision system that automatically applies the brakes if the rider gets too close to the one ahead.
 Each cart is equipped with front and rear bumpers to absorb shocks in case of collision.

-Even with such safety systems available, riders on both types of runs are responsible for and are required as a common courtesy to keep a safe braking distance from any riders in front of them.

-To secure the riders in their seats, each car is equipped with safety belts for the rider and any passenger.
-Riders are also advised to wear suitable clothing without long loose parts, and to secure pockets and other items that could be lost.
+Even with such safety systems available, riders on both types of runs are responsible for—and are required (as a common courtesy) to keep—a safe braking distance from any riders in front of them.
+To secure the riders in their seats, each car is equipped with automobile seat belts for the rider and any passenger.
+Riders are also advised to wear suitable clothing without long loose parts, and to secure pocket contents and other items that could be lost.

-Tracks may also have safety nets installed, especially on steep curves, as a last resort precaution.
+Tracks may also have safety nets installed, especially on steep curves, as an added precaution.